singhmankrit/ant-colony-simulation/journal.md

 ![](./journal/week3/ant_simulation_rl.mp4)

+@npaarts

+I worked on adding hunger to the ants and the possibility for them to die if the colony had no food and their stomach was empty.
+After that I started working on automatically doing multiple cycles of simulations to generate uncorrrelated samples for calculating the errorbars, for performance we thought it was very bad, but it ended up being the animation.
+Keeping the animation behind a config option meant that if we turned it off a cycle (12 ants for 1000 steps) took only ~50 ms instead of ~30 seconds which makes it viable to generate large enough samples to get good statistics on the observables.

 ## Reminder final deadline

 The deadline for project 3 is **9 June 23:59**.
 By then, you must have uploaded the presentation slides to the repository, and the repository must contain the latest version of the code.